Gas Furnace Safety

 To avoid this hazard, AHRI offers the following guidance:

-- Have your furnace cleaned and checked every year by a qualified heating contractor.
-This should be done twice a year prior to the onset of the heating and cooling seasons.
+- Have your furnace cleaned and checked every year by a NATE-certified technician.
+This should be done prior to the onset of the heating season.
 Your contractor should check your furnace for small cracks in the combustion chamber.
 These cracks may not be visible to the naked eye.
-It is through these cracks that Carbon Monoxide can leak into your home.
+It is through these cracks that Carbon monoxide can leak into your home.
 Your contractor also will lubricate the motors and bearings.

 - Install a carbon monoxide (CO) alarm in your home.

 - Change your furnace filter regularly.
 The filter is usually found inside the front cover of the furnace.
 It may have its own access door on the front of the furnace.
 A clean filter will help your furnace burn more efficiently, and will help keep dust from being circulated through your home.

 - Keep the area around your furnace clean and unobstructed.